-This portion introduces SPSS, the menu and the help systems, and the three main types of files used.
+This portion introduces SPSS for Windows, the menu and the help systems, the three main types of files used, and printing from within SPSS.
 It then addresses defining variables, attaching labels, defining missing values, and various ways to enter data into SPSS.
 Finally, it covers a brief introduction to obtaining frequency distributions, descriptive statistics, and cross tabulations of variables.

 Data Management with Multiple Files